vyrwu/computernetworks-handins-2018/README.md

-# computernetworks-handins-2018
+# Aleksander Nowak IT-COM5
-Repo for Computer networks and the Internet subject exercises to hand-in.
+Repo for Computer networks and the Internet exercises to hand-in.